A (1+1) dimensional example of Quarkyonic matter: General remarks on the quark Fermi sea

 With these pictures for quarks, let us first examine bulk thermodynamic quantities to which all quarks in the Fermi sea contribute.
 A schematic picture is given in Fig.\ref{pressure1}, taking the pressure as an example.
 At high density, they are well saturated by contributions from the region (I), simply because a number of quarks is much larger than those in the region (II).
 The region (I) gives contribution of $\sim \mu^4$ including perturbative corrections, while we get small (nonperturbative) contribution of $\sim \mu^2 \lqcd^2$ from the region (II).
 In this sense, the picture of perturbative quarks should work in computations of bulk quantities, and should reproduce perturbative results \cite{Freedman:1976xs}.

-Again, this does {\it not} means that the pressure in Quarkyonic matter is built up from a sum of non-interacting single quark contributions in a literally sense.
-Interacting diagrams must be included, to avoid the problem of infinitely long strings generated from quarks.
-Our claim is that once the nonperturbative, infrared problem is handled, quarks inside of the Fermi sea should look like perturbative quarks.
+Again, we do {\it not} insist that the pressure in Quarkyonic matter can be computed from a sum of non-interacting single quark loops in a literally sense.
+Interacting diagrams, which include other quark lines in a color singlet way, must be included to avoid the problem of infinitely long strings generated from quarks.
+Our claim is that once this particular infrared problem is handled, quarks inside of the Fermi sea should look like perturbative quarks.

 While the bulk quantities should be well-approximated by perturbative contributions, physics near the Fermi surface is sensitive to the excitation modes and nonperturbative effects.
 Examples are the phase structures, transport phenomena, etc. The issues of confinement and chiral symmetry breaking are nontrivial here.